For many people, Memorial Day is the symbol of summer’s start. What’s lost to some today is its original meaning - and day.

 Some local areas observed similar ceremonies starting in 1866.
 By the start of the 20th century, ceremonies were being held on May 30 around the country.
 And after World War I, the holiday was expanded to honor all American war fatalities.

 Congress recognized Decoration Day as a federal holiday in 1938, and the name “Memorial Day” became more commonplace after World War II.
 But the federal government didn’t officially adopt that name until 1967.

 The Uniform Holidays Bill of 1968 moved the holiday to the last Monday in May.
 Originally, Veterans Day also was in the list of government holidays slated to always be on a Monday, but it was moved back to its original day of November 11 in 1978.

-For years, efforts to do so by the VFW, the American Legion, and Senator Daniel Inouye of Hawaii didn't succeed.
-Inouye, who died in 2012 at the age of 88, wasn't just a senior member of Congress.
+For years, efforts to reestablish the May 30 date by the VFW, the American Legion, and Senator Daniel Inouye of Hawaii didn’t succeed.
+Inouye, who died in 2012 at the age of 88, wasn’t just a senior member of Congress.
 He was at Pearl Harbor on December 7, 1941, as a medical volunteer.
 He later enlisted in the Army and lost an arm serving his country while in Italy.

 But the proponents of Memorial Day’s original meaning argue that it should always be on May 30, no matter the day of the week, as a way for more people to recall why people made the ultimate sacrifice for their nation.